ryanbates1990/dnd/Nightmare and the Nexus/AdventureSites/Abandoned_Warehouse/notes.md

     - name is "The Juicer" or "Juice" for short.
     - a broad orc that is missing his left arm but wears a prosthetic backpack that has a long arm coming out of his back.
     - His long arm is currently pulling things off of high to reach places.
+    - He carries a code with written on scratch paper that reads `30781`
 - 2 [Alchemical thugs](/Nightmare%20and%20the%20Nexus/StatBlocks/Alchemical_Thug.md).
     - 1 human, 1 orc, named Mark and Gazmug respectively.
 They are seen collaboratively dialing in valves on a giant vat and are seen bickering about the order of operations.